Career Definition for a Diet Counselor

 Career and Economic Outlook

-The median annual salary for licensed dietitians and nutritionists involved in diet and nutrition counseling in 2015 was $57,910, according to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov).
+The median annual salary for licensed dietitians and nutritionists involved in diet and nutrition counseling in 2017 was $59,410, according to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov).
 The dietitian who has not completed the requirements to become registered will typically earn less.
-Job growth for dieticians and nutritionists is projected to be 16% from 2014-2024, better than the average expected for all occupations, according to the BLS.
+Job growth for dieticians and nutritionists is projected to be 15% from 2016-2026, much better than the average expected for all occupations, according to the BLS.

 Alternate Career Option